cribbslab/scflow/docs/pipelines/Singlenuclei.rst

 The pipeline also generates Rmarkdown reports by running the following command::

-   scflow singlecell make build_report -v5
+   scflow singlenuclei make build_report -v5

 output